 It’s not always easy to make those commitments of time, money, energy – and sometimes it’s a real big leap of faith too.
 I just know it is something to celebrate and acknowledge – and perhaps particularly because taking time for yourself and choosing to work on yourself is still a minority activity.
 It’s not the norm, not encouraged, and rarely celebrated in any mainstream way.
 We’ll toast to someone buying a new house, getting a new job or partner, but not for deciding to see a therapist!

 If you’re reading this post, it’s likely you’re part of that minority that’s interested in their own evolution.
 And if so, welcome.
 Being a proud member of the evolving minority, I feel it’s important to talk about the kind of time we need to claim for ourselves in order to do our own personal transformation.
-(And look out for Parts Two and Three on this topic coming soon).
+(And here are Parts Two and Three on this topic too).

 I just love those moments of insight that open a doorway to really letting go of old patterns and fears.
-And I’m really aware that my aha moment was able to flow in because of the space I’d created for it – by having nothing much to do and nowhere to be that day.
+And I’m really aware that my aha moment was able to flow in because of the space I’d created for it – by having nothing much to do and nowhere much to be.

 I had space, and so did my mind and inner wisdom.
 This is where so much of the transformation takes place; in our quiet awareness.